Design of Timber Composite Concrete Slabs with Shear Notch Connections#

 Superposition for Combination Rules t=0#

-The combination rules are determined according to DIN CEN/TS 19103:2022-02.
+The combination rules follow the requirements of DIN CEN/TS 19103:2022-02.

 The resulting load cases are as follows: